symfony/symfony-docs/setup.rst

 In addition to creating new Symfony projects, you will also work on projects already created by other developers.
 In that case, you only need to get the project code and install the dependencies with Composer.
-Assuming your team uses Git, setup your project with the following commands:
+Assuming your team uses Git, set up your project with the following commands:

 .. code-block:: terminal